Vaccinations are one of the best ways to protect against many serious diseases.

-Vaccines may also contain other ingredients, such as preservatives, and ingredients that help the body respond to the vaccine.
-The very small amount of these ingredients do not cause any harm.
+Vaccines may also contain other ingredients, such as preservatives, and ingredients that help your body respond to the vaccine.
+The very small amount of these ingredients does not cause any harm.
 Learn more about what ingredients are in a vaccine.

 When should you get vaccinated?